 Managing Political Risk

-The second step is monitoring investments for potential political risks.
-The Economist’s Country Briefings are a great place to start with a wealth of background information a country’s government, politics, and economy.
-Some questions to keep in mind: Are there any important elections coming up soon?
-If so, who are the candidates/parties and what are their economic policies?
+You should monitor your international investments for potential political risks.
+The CIA World Factbook is a great place to start with a wealth of background information on a country’s government, politics, and economy.